-[your city] – Hundreds of children, parents, business and community leaders came together today at a Lights On Afterschool rally at [name of school / location of event] to celebrate the achievements of afterschool students and draw attention to the need for more afterschool programs to serve the millions of children nationwide who are unsupervised and at risk each weekday afternoon.
-The gathering was one of 7,500 such events across the nation emphasizing the importance of keeping the lights on and the doors open for afterschool programs.
-Speakers at the rally warned that tight budgets are endangering afterschool programs here in [your city] and around the country, forcing many to cut back or even close their doors.
-As at other Lights On Afterschool rallies across the nation, [your city] afterschool supporters urged lawmakers not to deny or divert funding needed for afterschool programs.
+[your city] – Hundreds of children, parents, business and community leaders came together today at a Lights On Afterschool rally at [location of event] to celebrate the achievements of afterschool students and draw attention to the need for more afterschool programs to serve the millions of children nationwide who are unsupervised and at risk each weekday afternoon.
+The gathering was one of more than 8,000 such events across the nation emphasizing the importance of keeping the lights on and the doors open after school.
+Speakers at the rally celebrated the many benefits of afterschool programs, and encouraged lawmakers, businesses and other to support afterschool funding.

-[Add event specifics, similar to the following]: [your city] Lights On Afterschool participants saw students conduct scientific experiments, display art and perform music, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
-This year marked the 13th annual Lights On Afterschool, sponsored by the Afterschool Alliance.
-More than a million Americans took part in the nationwide rally to support afterschool programs.
+[Add event specifics, similar to the following]: [your city] Lights On Afterschool participants saw students conduct scientific experiments and perform music, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
+Organized by the Afterschool Alliance, Lights On Afterschool has been celebrated annually since 2000.
+This year, more than one million Americans took part in the only nationwide rally for afterschool programs.

-[Add specifics about your afterschool program, similar to the following]: The [your city] Afterschool Program opened in 1999 with a 21st Century Community Learning Centers grant from the U.S. Department of Education.
+[Add specifics about your afterschool program, similar to the following]: [Your program] opened in 1999 with a 21st Century Community Learning Centers grant from the U.S. Department of Education.
 It now serves 250 children, providing homework assistance, mentoring, tutoring, and classes and clubs in sports, recreation, mathematics, chess, and dozens of other subjects.
 The program is a collaboration of the school system, YMCA, Museum of Arts and Sciences and three local colleges.